Polio Vaccinations - The end of a scourge?

 Yet the history of polio has shown that infectious disease eradication is challenging even with an effective vaccination.
-The majority of polio cases occur in more remote regions of the world, where people have little access to running water, sanitation, food, or basic health provisions.
-Poorer countries are challenged from distributing vaccines with refrigeration and transportation difficulties.
-Ice packs chill the vaccines effectively, but need to be refrozen.
-In rural areas where basic amenities like electricity are scarce, this is sometimes impossible.
-Transportation to distribute the vaccines is difficult in remote terrain especially where vehicles can't pass.
+The majority of polio cases occur in remote regions of the world,where people have little access to running water, sanitation, food, or basic health provisions.
+Poorer countries are challenged trying to distributed vaccines because of lack of refrigeration.
+Ice packs chill the vaccines effectively, but need to be refrozen and in many rural areas where basic amenities like electricity are scarce.
+Transportation to distribute the vaccines is also difficult in remote terrain.
+Communication also proves challenging.
 Accurate records of vaccinations need to be maintained and villages need to be notified of upcoming vaccinations and convinced that the medicine is safe for their children.

-The World Health Organization (WHO) reports that from 1998 to 2003, "the world's largest public health campaign", spanned 200 countries, employed 20 million volunteers and consumed $3 billion dollars via the Global Polio Eradication Initiative.
-In 2003 the WHO was confident that all the effort would pay off since only six countries remained polio-endemic: Nigeria, India, Pakistan, Niger, Afghanistan and Egypt.
-Doctors predicted that polio would be successfully eradicated by December 2005, a postponement from 2002, which was a postponement from 2000.
-Polio has recently re-emerged in eleven countries.
-In four of these countries the recently reported outbreaks were imported virus due to migration or travel.
+Despite these challenges, the World Health Organization (WHO) reports that from 1998 to 2003, "the world's largest public health campaign" the Global Polio Eradication Initiative spanned 200 countries and employed 20 million volunteers, costing $3 billion dollars.
+When WHO wrote the report, they were confident the effort would pay off since only six countries remained polio-endemic: Nigeria, India, Pakistan, Niger, Afghanistan and Egypt.
+Doctors predicted that polio would be successfully eradicated by December 2005 (a postponement from 2002, which was a postponement from 2000).
+But today polio has re-emerged in eleven countries.
+In four of these countries outbreaks were imported virus due to migration or travel.
 Yemen reported 179 new cases and Indonesia 2 new cases in the past week.

-This was the last push of the campaign before the deadline.
-The good news is that the number of cases worldwide is small.
+The latest initiative was to be the last push of the campaign before the deadline.
+The good news is still that the number of cases worldwide is small.
 But at this stage of the campaign, the cost to treat each subsequent case increases significantly.
-The effort requires constant vigilance.
+And, as the recent outbreaks show, successful eradication could only be accomplished with constant vigilance.
 In India, where polio is indigent, 24 million or so births per year require that many new vaccinations.
 Adding to the difficulty, India's resources allow less than $4 per person to be spent on health care -- other African countries can spend half that much.

 The high costs of the current effort invites cost benefit analysis by health economists and public health officials, who estimate that as many as 5 million cases have been prevented, however; the remaining cases could cost as much as $600/case.
 Some argue that the money to treat these remaining cases could be spent on basics like electricity or sewers (sewage is often the source of the virus).